sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

 of the positive part of the sequence.
 Thus we define `\mu` to be *maximal* if `m(\mu) \neq 0` but `m(\mu + \delta) = 0`.

-Since `\delta` is fixed under the action of the affine Weyl group, and since the weight multiplicities are Weyl group invariant, the function `k \mapsto m(\mu - k \delta)` is unchanged if `\mu` is replaced by an equivalent weight.
+Since `\delta` is fixed under the action of the affine Weyl group, and since the weight multiplicities are Weyl group invariant, the function `k \mapsto m(\mu - k \delta)` is unchanged if `\mu` is replaced by `w(\mu)` for some Weyl group element `w`.
 Now every Weyl orbit contains a dominant weight.
-Therefore in a assume that `\mu` is dominant.
+Therefore in enumerating the string we may assume that the weight `\mu` is dominant.
 There are only a finite number of dominant maximal weights.
 Thus there are only a finite number of such strings to be computed.

 Remarkably, [KacPeterson]_ showed that each string is the set of Fourier coefficients of a modular form; see also [Kac]_ Chapter 13.
+To this end we define the *modular characteristic

 Sage methods for integrable representations
 -------------------------------------------